rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 Have mercy on me, a sinner

 Protect me from the evil one.
-Enlighten my mind and my heart so that your wisdom may be revealed and articulated for your glory.
+Enlighten my mind and my heart so that your wisdom may be revealed and articulated, all for your glory.
 -->